CrazyWolf13/unix-pwsh/README.md

 ## Disclaimer: ⚠️
 Never directly inject any code from the World-Wide-Web into your devices, that you have not read through and verified it's safe!
+To make sure this can never happen to you, fork this repository and edit the file: `Microsoft.PowerShell_profile.ps1` and change the Variable `$GithubUser` and `$Name` to your GithubUsername and your real name for the Welcoming Message.

 ## TL:DR
 - Paste this into your Powershell and afterwards into your $PROFILE, with the command `notepad $PROFILE`: